Custom Interactivity#

 hv.extension("bokeh") # Optional here as we have already loaded hvplot.pandas

 Now we can create our own example of a Points element.
-In the next cell we plot 100 points with a normal (independent) distrbutions in the x and y directions:
+In the next cell we plot 100 points with independent normal distributions in the x and y directions:

 xs = np.random.randn(100)